Technology For Teaching: How To Improve Classroom Learning

-- Assign students to create a blog or webpage from the perspective of a character in a book recently read, of a historical period recently studied, of a famous person of today, etc: For younger students, a character from a fairy tale or a fable might be used.
+- Assign students to create a blog or webpage from the perspective of a character in a book recently read, of a historical period recently studied, of a famous person of today, etc, and create a reward system where students will get something like a T-shirt as reward for their efforts: For younger students, a character from a fairy tale or a fable might be used.

 - Assign students to create a “how to” blog or webpage about just about anything such as making a paper airplane, creating a ceramic, solving a math problem, doing magic with water, creating a volcano, building a lava lamp, or finding creatures in the water.
 Students might use Blogger or WordPress to create their blog.

 - Free templates for creating a blog or webpage are available at Wix.com, Blogger templates, and WordPress templates.